Menu Close

 “I’ve felt depressed and anxious because of people staring and making assumptions.
 I’ve received horrible comments, especially now being in the public eye – people tend to jump to conclusions, like thinking you have a contagious disease.”

-Psoriasis is believed to be an immune condition, where the body’s natural skin replacement process is working too quickly.
 It causes scaly, raised, red patches to appear – most commonly on the knees, elbows, trunk and scalp, although any area of skin can be affected – which can also be sore and itchy.

 “When I was young, I used to be so embarrassed, I’d only wear long sleeves and jeans, even on the hottest days in summer,” says Jobson, who’s championing Farmologie Pink Grapefruit Moisturiser by Childs Farms, which she hails for “changing my life”.

 It’s been a long journey.
 Although psoriasis can run in families and Jobson has relatives with the condition, doctors failed to diagnose her for more than two years.
-When she did finally get diagnosed, standard treatments, including steroid creams, proved either unsuitable or ineffectual for her.

-“This condition can make you feel like no one wants to be near you or touch you, which sometimes made socialising tough.
+“This condition can make you feel like no one wants to be near you or touch you, which sometimes makes socialising tough.
 In the past, I’ve often felt like hiding away and not going out,” Jobson admits.

 It’s yet another hurdle she’s surmounted in her life – all of which have seemingly fuelled her determination to succeed.

-Her talent was developed in her late-teens, when she got involved with a charitable organisation that uses theatre to help care leavers – Jobson shone in a string of challenging roles.
+Her talent was developed in her late teens, when she got involved with a charitable organisation that uses theatre to help care leavers – Jobson shone in a string of challenging roles.

 Despite that, she’s occasionally had to cope with negative reactions to her skin from casting agents at auditions.